This post may contain affiliate links. Please see our disclosure policy.

 He did say it was the best-smelling beard oil he has ever had!

-It is important to remember that some citrus oils are photosensitive and can cause skin sensitivity or burning if worn out in direct sunlight.
+It is important to remember that some citrus oils are photosensitive oils and can cause skin sensitivity or burning if worn out in direct sunlight.

 • 5 drops of cedarwood essential oil